Evacuation Day (New York): British evacuation

 When negotiating the Treaty of Paris, American negotiators included a clause that required the British to return all fugitive slaves to their American enslavers.
-Despite this, Carleton insisted the clause did not apply to slaves whom had been promised their freedom by the British.
+Despite this, Carleton insisted the clause did not apply to slaves who had been promised their freedom by the British.
 When he had met Washington in May 1783, Carleton was asked about "obtaining the delivery of Negroes and other property", with Washington hoping that the British would keep a lookout for "some of [his] own slaves" who had escaped during the war.
 Washington was surprised by Carleton's response that to deprive slaves of the freedom they had been promised would be a "dishonourable violation of the public faith".

 When British ships began sailing out of New York Harbor, they carried onboard tens of thousands of British military personnel and Loyalists along with 3,000 Black people.
 Carleton had instructed his subordinates to create the Book of Negroes, which listed 1,136 Black men, 914 women, and 750 children who had left the city during the evacuation, and sent a copy to Washington.
 Most of the 3,000 were from the American South, but approximately 300 were from New York.
 Along with the military personnel and Loyalists, they went to various ports across the British Empire, including Nova Scotia, Florida, the West Indies and England.
 For years afterward, the British decision to evacuate the freed slaves and refusal to compensate their American enslavers remained a point of tension in Anglo-American relations.
 Carleton gave a final evacuation date of 12:00 noon on November 25, 1783.
 An anecdote by New York physician Alexander Anderson told of a scuffle between a British officer and the proprietress of a boarding house, as she defiantly raised her own American flag before noon.
 Following the departure of the British, the city was secured by American troops under the command of General Henry Knox.